-- 1. To impart great deal of learning and knowledge to the students and to assist them in developing their innovative and leadership skills. - Objective: - a.
+1. To empower students to base their learning, and adapting it to their cultural heritage and background.

+Objective:

+- a.
 To ensure an academic and challenging environment that will help the students to develop their innovative and leadership skills given their background and culture. - b.
-To motivate students make the optimum use of the knowledge acquired with a view to apply it to the needs of their culture and background. - 2.
-To assist the students apply their knowledge, skills and training in their jobs.
+To motivate students make the optimum use of the knowledge acquired with a view to apply it to the needs of their culture and background.

+2. To assist the students apply their knowledge, skills and training in their jobs.